Blind calibration of a quantum computer: Experimental setup and calibration errors

 We use a trapped-ion quantum computer consisting of a linear chain of $^{171}$Yb$^+$ ions trapped in a linear Paul trap as shown in \cref{fig:intro-fig}(b).
 Qubit states $\ket{0}$ and $\ket{1}$ are encoded in the hyperfine states of the ground level, $\ket{^2S_{1/2}, F = 0, m_F = 0}$ and $\ket{^2S_{1/2}, F=1, m_F=0}$, respectively.
 Each qubit is initialized to $\ket{0}$ using optical pumping \cite{olmschenk_manipulation_2007}, and coherent operations are applied to prepare an arbitrary state using individually addressed Raman beams \cite{debnath_demonstration_2016}.
 The state of each ion can be read out individually in the qubit $Z$-basis using state-dependent fluorescence, in which ions in the $\ket{1}$ state emit photons that are counted with a multi-channel photomultiplier tube (PMT), and ions in $\ket{0}$ remain dark.

 For blind calibration, we perform projective measurements in all Pauli bases.
-In order to implement those measurements, we apply $\pi/2$-single-qubit rotations around the $X$ or $Y$ axis, $R_X(-\frac{\pi}{2})$ or $R_Y(\frac{\pi}{2})$, respectively, before the native measurement in the computational $Z$-basis.
-We then model the dominant sources of measurement errors in the trapped-ion system and calculate the corresponding transformations of each Pauli basis.
-Finally, we combine individual errors to construct the measurement map $\mathcal{A}$ according \cref{eq:linear measurement model}.
+In order to implement those measurements, we apply $\pi/2$-single-qubit rotations around the $X$ or $Y$ axis, $R_X(-\pi/2)$ or $R_Y(\pi/2)$, respectively, before the native measurement in the computational $Z$-basis.
+We then model the dominant sources of measurement errors in the trapped-ion system and calculate the corresponding transformations of each Pauli basis required for the model \eqref{eq:linear measurement model}.
+We calibrate the four dominant measurement errors in our setup: overrotations, beam crosstalk, dark and bright readout error, and detector spillover.